OceanDataTools/sealog-docs/_docs/10_server_install.md

 By default the Sealog-Server API is hosted on port 8000.
 Modify the `port` variable in the `./config/manifest.js` file.

 #### Setup a custom locations for event imagery and uploaded files.
 By default imagery and uploaded files will be stored at `/opt/sealog-server/sealog-files`.
 Change this by updating the `FILEPATH_ROOT` variable in the `./config/server_settings.js`.
 If this path does not exist the server will try to create it.
 If it cannot the server will throw an error and exit.
+If it throws an error make sure the sealog user has permission to create directories within `FILEPATH_ROOT`

 #### Enable ReCaptcha bot Protection.
 Update the `reCaptchaSecret` variable in the `./config/server_settings.js` file to enable server-side ReCaptcha integration.
 This requires configuring the client to use also ReCaptcha.